 [Imagine a long, thoughtful pause.]

-More recently, I have been exploring B to A questions.
-“If this is the Answer… What is the Question?” technique, what I refer to as “pepper and salt” questions, what Dan Willingham calls B to A questions, has had more than a few run-outs in the our classroom.
+“If this is the Answer… What is the Question?” technique, what I refer to as “pepper and salt” (as opposed to slat and peeper – which is more familiar and sound right) questions.
+What Dan Willingham calls B to A questions, a technique that has more than a few run-outs in the our classroom.
+So much so, it is an option in classroom.rememberrmore.app and the remembermore.app.

 And one final point that I am not going to tackle here now, is the relative value of pre-planned versus in-the-moment questions.
 It is important distinct and comes into play section.
 Teaching with RememberMore means that I have categorised and tagged questions on hand, ahead of the lesson.
 It means that I have to plan ahead and define the substantive knowledge, before designing the questions.
 In lessons, using resource, knowing I have that resource to call upon, is assuring and allowing me more “thinking space” or cognitive load for teaching.